drpetersonfernandes/SimpleLauncher/SimpleLauncher/tools/SimpleZipDrive/ReadMe.md

 ## 🔍 Technical Architecture

 *   **Read-Only Integrity:** The filesystem is strictly read-only.
 No modifications are made to the source archive.
 *   **Memory Efficiency:** The application does not load the entire archive into RAM.
 It reads the Central Directory into a dictionary for fast lookups and streams file data only when requested.
 Stored (uncompressed) entries in ZIP archives bypass caching entirely using direct-read with Windows `RandomAccess` for near-zero overhead.
 The per-file RAM cache limit is configurable via `Settings > RAM Limit` and is automatically clamped to 90% of available system memory.
 A global memory cap at 90% of available free memory ensures stability even under heavy load.
+Decompression streams directly into the exact-size cached buffer, avoiding transient double-buffering (see [WhatsNew.md](WhatsNew.md)).
 *   **Permissions:** Mounting to drive letters or system-protected directories may require **Administrator Privileges**.
 If you encounter "Access Denied" errors, right-click the executable and select "Run as Administrator."
 When running as Administrator with the WinFsp variant, cross-integrity folder mount is automatically enabled so that standard user processes can access the mounted drive.
 *   **Temporary Storage:** Disk-based caching for large files occurs in `%LOCALAPPDATA%\SimpleZipDrive\Temp`.
 These files are purged automatically during graceful shutdown, and orphaned directories from crashed sessions are cleaned up on application startup.